Country Guide: Kazakhstan

 - Copy of Kazakh visa (non - citizens)

-- EC-POA on employer letterhead (non - citizens)
+- EC-POA on employer letterhead or notarized (non - citizens)

 - Brokerage agreement (non - citizens and returning citizens)